snowch/stratos-vagrant-box/README.md

 **WARNING:** Make sure you install Vagrant from the above link and not your distribution's vagrant package.

+- The host machine must:
+  - not be a virtual machine
+  - be an OS supported by Vagrant and Virtualbox (Linux, OS X, Windows)
+  - have at least 5Gb free memory
+  - have 64 bit architecture

 Tested with:

 - Vagrant 1.4.2
 - Virtualbox 4.3.8r92456
-- At least 5Gb free memory

 #### Quick Start